-- Activate the Emergency Generator immediately and monitor it to see that it is working correctly.
-Instructions for activation of Emergency Generator: - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT or have a RED RECEPTACLE PLATE). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members.

-- Supplies located at: On each floor, flashlights plugged into RED RECEPTCLES, Emergency Evacuation bag on 2nd floor at the Nurse Station also contains flashlights - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: N/A: Generator is Natural Gas which is tied into the buildings continuous natural gas supply.
+- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Nursing Station Emergency Boxes - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: WO Stinson's Fuel (Dyed Diesel)